anthonyrisinger/cga/7/cga+13.md

     Computational costs per layer:
     - Traditional message passing: O(E) where E = number of edges
-    - Geometric message passing: O(E × 50) due to sandwich products
+    - Geometric message passing: O(E × k) where k is 5-10× overhead

     When to use:
     - Small datasets where augmentation insufficient (<1000 molecules)